grafana/grafana/docs/sources/panels-visualizations/query-transform-data/troubleshoot-queries/index.md

 like a bug or visualization issue in Grafana, it is almost always a problem with the data source query or the data source response.
 Start by inspecting your panel query and response.

-For more information, refer to [Inspect request and response data][].
+For more information, refer to [Inspect request and response data][inspect].

 ## My query is slow